-This is the first of three clinical intensive experiences that focuses the NP student on application and development of primary assessment and diagnostic skills needed to care for patients across the lifespan.
-Clinical experiences will be chosen to allow the student the opportunity to apply, develop and broaden nurse practitioner skills.
-On-campus.
+This is the first of three clinical intensive experiences that focuses the Family Nurse Practitioner student on development and application of primary assessment and diagnostic skills needed to care for patients across the lifespan.
+Clinical experiences will be chosen to allow the student the opportunity to develop, apply, and expand nurse practitioner skills.
+On campus.